ethanmaxey/software_design_final_practice/README.md

-# Software Design Final Exam

-Welcome to the Software Design Final Exam repository!
-In order to participate in the exam, you must follow the steps outlined below.
-This will ensure a smooth and consistent process for all participants.
-Good luck!

 ## Getting Started

 1. **Fork the repository**: To create a personal copy of this repository, click the "Fork" button in the upper right corner of the GitHub page.